 90% of tinnitus cases occur with hearing loss.
-Hearing test and GP visit should be the first step in your tinnitus assessment.
+A hearing test and GP visit should be the first step in your tinnitus assessment.

 In addition to routine pure tone and speech audiometry, Sandgate Hearing offer a range of audiological test can help assess the health and function of your middle ear, inner ear and auditory pathway.
 The test will determine the pitch and loudness of your tinnitus.
 We understand the impact of tinnitus on your life cannot always be measured by the scores of test results.
 We include a formal questionnaire to determine the severity of your tinnitus and how much the impact on your quality of life and ability to function.